nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## Getting Started

 1. Ensure you have **Java 11** or above installed in your computer.
 If not, don't worry!
+Click
+<a href="https://docs.oracle.com/en/java/javase/11/install/overview-jdk-installation.html" target="_blank">here</a>
-Click [here](https://docs.oracle.com/en/java/javase/11/install/overview-jdk-installation.html) for further instructions on how to download and install **Java 11**.
+   for further instructions on how to download and install **Java 11**.

 2. Download the latest version of `truthtable.jar` from [here](https://github.com/AY2223S1-CS2103T-W13-4/tp/releases).
 The file can be located under the "Assets" section of the page as seen in the image below.